RC1242RC/RC1242RC.github.io/content/en/documentation/code/DarkBit_development/Files/postprocessor__1_80_80_2postprocessor_8cpp.md

             if(not everyone_finished)
             {
-               int my_quit = (quit_flag_seen ?
-1 : 0); // convert to int in a way that prevents unused-variable warnings
-               std::vector<int> all_quit_flags = allgather_int(my_quit, ppComm);
+               /// @{ Gather all quit flags, to see if we need to stop (COLLECTIVE OPERATION) int my_quit = (quit_flag_seen ?
+1 : 0); // convert to int in a way that prevents unused-variable warnings std::vector<int> all_quit_flags = allgather_int(my_quit, ppComm);
                for(auto it=all_quit_flags.begin(); it!=all_quit_flags.end(); ++it)